koolphp/koolreport/README.md

 KoolReport is the sum of our many years experience in making reports for our customers.
 We hope that it will help you to create powerful report with less effort.
 We love KoolReport very much and want it to be alive.
 We hope that you do too.

 Being alive means that the source code continues to evolve, more features are added, and everything is back with professional support.
-Everything is related to cost so we must sell the extended packages to cover.

 Please consider your purchase of extended packages or subscription as your donation.
 In exchange, we would like to send you gifts which are extensions or support services.
 By this way, we together contribtuted to the existence of KoolReport.